The world over has its legends of goblins, ghosts and giant snowmen. Tales abound of beasts and brides of the sea.

 Do Irish People Believe In Fairies?

-If you're lucky enough to have visited Ireland, you'll know that this contrast between the ancient world of myth and magic sits quite happily alongside that of globalised modernity.
+If you're lucky enough to have visited Ireland, you'll know that this clash of cultures is part of the charm for visitors.

 The Fairy Tree That Moved A Motorway